 This Day In Writing History

-On November 10th, 1973, copies of Slaughterhouse-Five, (1969) the classic novel by legendary writer Kurt Vonnegut, were burned by administrators of a high school in Drake, North Dakota, as per the orders of the Drake School Board.
+On November 10th, 1973, copies of Slaughterhouse-Five, (1969) the classic novel by the legendary American writer Kurt Vonnegut, were burned by the administrators of a high school in Drake, North Dakota, as per the orders of the Drake School Board.

 Slaughterhouse-Five, considered to be Vonnegut's masterpiece, was a landmark experimental novel.
 Opening during the Battle of the Bulge in the second World War, its main character is Billy Pilgrim, a poorly trained American soldier who hates war.
 Pilgrim is captured by the Nazis and becomes a prisoner of war.
 He and his comrades are interned in a prison camp whose quarters used to be a slaughterhouse.

 Pilgrim soon finds himself "unstuck in time," as he travels through the past and the future, experiencing historical events out of sequence.
 His most memorable adventures include meeting a failed science fiction writer named Kilgore Trout, (who would return in Vonnegut's 1973 novel Breakfast of Champions) and being kidnapped by space aliens from the planet Tralfamadore, who exhibit him in their zoo, along with his "mate" - a porn starlet named Montana Wildhack.

 Vonnegut's brilliant, fantastical, and scathing antiwar satire was controversial for its political themes.
 In addition to exploring the Allied extermination of thousands of German civilians in the Dresden bombings, the novel was one of the first major literary works to explore the fact that in addition to Jews, Gypsies, and political opponents, the Nazis also exterminated homosexuals during the Holocaust.